What Is Animal Cruelty and How Can We Stop it For Good?

 Most animal cruelty investigations involve large-scale operations that victimize hundreds or thousands of animals at a time.
 For instance, the SPCA frequently goes undercover at factory farming operations to expose the cruel conditions in which farmed animals live.

-However, animal cruelty takes place every day.
+However, animal cruelty takes place every day in all places, not just in the world of industrial animal agriculture.
 It might be happening inside your neighbor’s house, at an entertainment venue in your city, or at a lab near where you work.
 You’ve likely encountered stray animals throughout your life — companion animals who have been abandoned and left to fend for themselves.

 Cases of animal cruelty fall into several categories.
 Let’s explore them in more detail.